 PROVIDENCE R.I.
 (April 2015) – Today RIPEC released a baseline analysis of Rhode Island’s Career and Technical Education (CTE) system intended to aid the state’s new Career and Technical Board of Trustees in anticipation of the group’s first official meeting.
 The Board of Trustees, established as part of legislation enacted by the General Assembly in 2014, is tasked with improving the coordination and direction of CTE in Rhode Island.
 RIPEC partnered with Dr. Brenda Dann-Messier, former Assistant Secretary for Career, Technical, and Adult Education at the U.S. Department of Education, to prepare the report as a recommended starting point for discussions by the Board.
-To see the full report, click here.
-To see the legislation enacted by the General Assembly in 2014, click here and to view the U.S. Department of Education's blueprint for transforming CTE, click here.
+To see the legislation enacted by the General Assembly in 2014, click here and to view the U.S. Department of Education’s blueprint for transforming CTE, click here.

 There has been a resurgence of interest in CTE in recent years as policymakers recognize the need for a skilled workforce in light of some jobs remaining persistently unfilled and the looming retirement of a large number of current workers.
 In response, the General Assembly enacted CTE reform legislation last year that creates the new Career and Technical Board of Trustees as well as a non-profit 501(c)(3) entity designed to provide funding for CTE programs.
 Rhode Island’s existing CTE system is primarily governed by regulations promulgated in 2012 by the then-Board of Regents for Elementary and Secondary Education (now simply the Board of Education).
 These regulations require the Rhode Island Department of Education (RIDE) to design and monitor the state’s CTE system while leaving program delivery to individual Local Education Agencies (LEA).